muhd-dev/muhd-dev/README.md

  ---
 👨🏽‍💻 I'm a Software Developer, Designer and Advocate passionate about people, problem-solving, coding and creating innovative solutions using technology.

 I love sharing my multifaceted experiences & knowledge with others, and I do that through content creation on my <a href="https://medium.com/@muhammadidoniwako">Blog</a> and <a href="https://www.youtube.com/@muhd-dev">YouTube</a> channel.
-I was a photographer for almost a decade until I fell in love with tech, self-reinvetion and life-long learning.
+I was a photographer for almost a decade until I fell in love with tech, self-reinvention and life-long learning.

 My ultimate goal in life is to inspire my generation while being part of a dynamic and innovative community where I will contribute to its growth and, in the process, enhance my professional and personal growth as well!

 I began my coding journey in June 2023, and ever since, I've been deeply immersed in the world of programming.
 When I'm not coding, you'll often find me engrossed in self-help books, learning to improve on new languages (French & Arabic) and exploring the internet to stay up-to-date with the latest advancements in technology.

-- 😄 I identify as: Multfaceted, Versatile, Smart
+- 😄 I identify as: Multifaceted, Versatile, Nerd

 - 💬 Ask me about: Tech, Self-reinvention, Content Creation.